harriott/vimfiles/keystrokes.md

 :Tabularize/ "

 # buffers
-    :bd!(n)     " buffer delete
+    'J      " bring up file marked with J (as saved in viminfo) into buffer :bd!(n) " buffer delete
     :ls     " buffer list
     :marks  " list all the current marks
-    :unh        " unhides all buffers (into windows) :wa         " write all changed buffers
+    :unh    " unhides all buffers (into windows)
+    :wa     " write all changed buffers
-    :wq         " write buffer in window to file and quit vim window g-          " revert to previous change
+    :wq     " write buffer in window to file and quit vim window
+    \bb     " :CtrlPBuffer
+    \bf     " :Buffers
+    g-      " revert to previous change
     g+      " advance to next change
-    'J    " bring up file marked with J (as saved in viminfo) into buffer ZQ    " :q!
+    ZQ      " :q!
     ZZ      " :wq
     C-6     " edit the alternate file (usually = the previous buffer) C-wgf   " open the file under the cursor in a new tab C-wo    " closes all other windows
     C-i     " jump forward (to where you've been)
     C-o     " jump back (to where you've been)

 ## BufExplorer
     \bd  " close all but visible buffers